-Afterward when Denson didn’t like how the local newspaper, the Eddy Current, which had reported the killing, he attacked editor William H. Mullane with a club.
+Afterward, when Denson didn’t like how the local newspaper, the Eddy Current, had reported the killing, he attacked editor William H. Mullane with a club.
 For that, Denson was fined only $5.00.
 In September 1894, Denson was accused of invading the home of Mrs. Juan Aureloa and attempting to rape the woman.
 When her husband came to her defense, Denson fired off four shots.
 He was arrested and bound over on $300 bail.
 Later that year, Denson got into an altercation with a gambler and sometime law officer named Richard Alonzo “Lon” Bass, wounding him slightly.
 Denson was again arrested.
 In March 1895, John Wesley Hardin, who had studied law in prison and was, by then, an attorney, came to defend his cousin Denson who was facing multiple charges.
-After arranging for bail, Denson skipped town and soon made his way to Pecos, Texas, where he joined up with Jim Miller once again.
+After arranging for bail, Denson skipped town and soon made his way to Pecos, Texas, where he joined up with Jim Miller again.